 Shows the Import Conditions Database (ICON) advice on the import of cremated ashes to Australia.

 Database about import conditions.
-It contains the Australian import conditions for more than 20,000 plant, animal, microbial, mineral and human products.
+Contains the Australian import conditions for more than 20,000 plant, animal, microbial, mineral and human products.
 Find out if something you intend to import needs a quarantine permit or treatment, or if there are any other quarantine prerequisites.

 Information regarding importing motor vehicles into Australia.
 This information will clarify the Quarantine regulations, including documentation and standard of cleanliness required, to ensure clearance.

 Information on inspection of cargo as well as import controls for biological products; chemical fertilisers; food; live animals and reproductive material; personal effects; plants, grains and horticulture; timber; and vehicles and machinery.

 Information on the International Mail Program and mailing items to Australia.
 This page links to information on items that should not be mailed to Australia.

 A database of importing country requirements for the meat, fish, dairy, eggs, honey and processed foods, plants, and live animal export industries.
 It sets out the requirements that exporters and the Department of Agriculture must meet for products and commodities to be accepted for import into specific overseas countries.